Macomb County, MI

 To enhance Drupal learning and empower the content team, the County did not automate the migration process to Drupal 10.
 Content creators had to evaluate about 2,500 pages and 15,000 PDF files and make editorial decisions to improve content quality, accessibility and website performance.

-In terms of accessibility, the new website was designed in compliance with the WCAG 2.0 with a site target goal of Level AA compliance based on government-industry benchmarks and best practices.
-The content changes made the site more accessible and compliant with industry recommendations.
+The new website was designed in compliance with WCAG 2.0, with a site target goal of Level AA compliance based on government-industry benchmarks and best practices.
+The content audit and enhanced quality made the site more accessible and compliant with industry recommendations.
 Siteimprove crawls the County’s website every 5 days for performance and quality feedback.

 “Our old site was previously trailing the government benchmark at 80.4 on the AA level.
 Our current site is at 86.2 on the AA level, which now puts us above the government benchmark,” said June.